BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.2 - 19 Aug 2019 =
+* Improved the way the styles of the forms are loaded and how the are apply to the form.
+Now this improve let to edit the css of specific form even if exist multiples forms in the same page.
+* Improved the load of the assets.
+* Fixed the password validation to take in count if the field is required or not.
+Useful for Forms to edit the user profile.
+* Fixed the GDPR output.
+* Fixed the validation of the website and link field to only apply the JS validation when correspond.
+* Added a new general settings for the frontend submissions management.
+* Added the submissions management page to the form select as pre selected if n o attached page exist.
+* Fixed the email validation for the field user_email and email.
+* Added a hook system for frontend JS.
+* Fixed the suffix for the price field.
+* Added required signal for the fields in the builder, to easy identify what fields are required.
+* Fixed the email validation message for the email field.
+* Fixed the issue originated by the form slug coming from the templates.
+* Added 2 function to load the assets using JS.
+* Fixed the field dependent on select2 to load correctly in the builder.
+* Improve the compatibility with the plugin email-subscribers. https://wordpress.org/support/topic/compatibility-with-email-subscribers
+* Fixed the auto-load of the content of the default page to manage submitions.
+* Fixed to get back the post_id used when a form is loaded and the auto-draft is created.
+* Fixed the scroll after the form is submitted.
+* Fixed the creation of the form from the Wizard.
+* Fixed the captcha field.
+* Fixed the email notification for the user not logged in.
+* Fixed the user_email field was changing the email of the current user logged in in all forms.
+* Fixed the output of the tags in the admin submission screen.
+* Fixed the wizard registration tab.
+* Fixed the auto-generate slug for the fields in the form designer.
+* Move the Date field to the basic fields.
+* Adding the field name for all fields when they are added to the builder.

 = 2.5.1 - 11 July 2019 =
 * Fixed the double Label for the content field.
 * Updated the way of the form render using echo or simply returning the html.